ibm-cloud-docs/vmwaresolutions/vmonic/trbl_no_zerto_vra.md

 To access the Zerto console, click the **Zerto** card from the **Services** tab of the instance and click **View details**.
 Then, click **View Zerto console**.

-For more information about contacting IBM Support, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support#trbl_support).
+For more information about contacting IBM Support, see [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support#trbl_support).